 Two Farmers use award winning potatoes flavoured with locally sourced ingredients and coking in high-oleic sunflower oil which is much better for you than regular sunflower oil.
 You really can taste the difference in these compared to regular crisps.

 Relax with a nice cuppa and enjoy the Moroccan Mint Infusion and Pure White Tea from Ministry of Tea.
 Mint tea is great to have with a meal as it aids digestion so treat yourself to a nice mint tea with that healthy lunch.
 White tea is really uncommon in England but I’m not sure why, as it’s delicious and has a gentle caffeine kick for those wanting less caffeine than regular tea.

 Another Clif Bar!
 This time the Chocolate Chip variety of their regular bars.
 They are sooo delicious but definitely cutting a fine line between regular and healthier snacks.
 These are great as a treat or to fuel an active child but I think for the level of exercise most people do these are too high in sugar.
 I say this because they were developed as a performance energy bar.
 For this purpose I would opt more for the Tribe, pulsin or Meridian bar and stick to enjoying Clif Bars as a slightly less naughty treat.

 The good thing about these though is they’re nut free so I’ll definitely be popping one of these in my son’s lunchbox on a Wednesday when he has swimming and football in the same afternoon.

-Oooh aaah iChoc white chocolate – come to Mama.
+Oooh aaah Ichoc – come to Mama.
 This Caribbean Gold chocolate is a silky, creamy bar of deliciousness and is sweetened with coconut sugar!
 Coconut sugar is lower GI (doesn’t spike your blood sugar like regular white sugar) and contains nutrients so it’s a much better sweetener.